 2. If no wpa_supplicant configuration file exists you need to create one.
-The created file should be in /etc path only.
-3. Open the wpa_supplicant.conf file:
+The created file should be in /etc path only by issuing the following command

 '''

-$ sudo vi wpa_supplicant.conf
+$ sudo vi wpa_supplicant.conf (To Create and open the wpa_supplicant.conf file)

 '''

-4. Edit and save the configuration file wpa_supplicant.conf content as below,
+3. Edit and save the configuration file wpa_supplicant.conf file with the following content,